-Tacko Fall, Red Claws Set To Face 7-Foot-4 Center In Season Opener
+NESN

 The Maine Red Claws kick off their regular-season schedule Saturday when they take on the Delaware Blue Coats, G League affiliate of the Philadelphia 76ers.
 But Tacko Fall surprisingly won’t tower over his opponents as much as normal.

-Fall will be the tallest player on the floor at 7-foot-6, but he’ll match up with Blue Coats big man Christ Koumadje, who comes in at 7-foot-4.
+Fall will be the tallest player on the floor at 7-foot-5, but he’ll match up with Blue Coats big man Christ Koumadje, who comes in at 7-foot-4.
 Koumadje is playing in his first professional season as well, coming off four seasons with the Florida State Seminoles.

 Delaware also has 7-foot-1 center Doral Moore, who spent last season with the G League’s Memphis Hustle, starting in 48 of 50 games while averaging 8.96 points and 6.7 rebounds on 63.7 percent shooting.